-They have given the price of flight and first AC tickets in terms of second AC, tickets — 2x, 1.3x, x.
+They have given the price of the flight and first AC tickets in terms of second AC, tickets — 2x, 1.3x, x.

-Flight tickets have discounts based on number of tickets bought (this information takes up a lot of lines but can basically be skimmed through)
+Flight tickets have discounts based on the number of tickets bought (this information takes up a lot of lines but can basically be skimmed through)

-This question right at the end mentions that the total amount spent and the number of tickets purchased is same for flight tickets and first AC tickets.
+This question right at the end mentions that the total amount spent and the number of tickets purchased is the same for flight tickets and first AC tickets.